 Combining SSI LinkedIn Behaviours With Intent Signals

-Step 3 — Warm up with content: Before reaching out, engage with content from the target company or its people.
+Step 3, Warm up with content: Before reaching out, engage with content from the target company or its people.
 Like a post, leave a comment, share something relevant.
-This improves your “Engage with Insights” pillar and creates a warm signal before your outreach.
+This improves your “Engage with Insights” pillar and creates warm context before your outreach.

-Step 4 — Personalise your outreach: Reference the intent event in your connection request or message.
-“I saw you recently raised a Series B — congrats.
-We work with a lot of companies at this stage to help them scale their outbound…” This is not generic.
-It is relevant.
+Step 4, Personalise your outreach: Reference the intent event directly in your connection request or message.
+“I saw you recently raised a Series B, congrats.
+We work with a lot of companies at this stage to help them scale their outbound…” That’s not generic.
+It’s relevant because it’s true.

-Step 5 — Track and follow up: Use a CRM like HubSpot or Pipedrive to log your LinkedIn activity alongside your email and call touchpoints.
-SSI-driven LinkedIn activity should be part of a coordinated multi-channel sequence, not a standalone effort.
+Step 5, Track and follow up: Use a CRM like HubSpot or Pipedrive to log your LinkedIn activity alongside your email and call touchpoints.
+SSI-driven LinkedIn activity should be part of a coordinated multi-channel approach, not a standalone effort.

 For enriching contact data from LinkedIn at scale, Surfe lets you push LinkedIn contacts directly into your CRM with enriched data, removing the manual copy-paste step entirely.